sathw1ka06/clinicview/README.md

 ## CliniView - Clinical Image Analysis Platform

-CliniView AI is a Flutter-based medical image analysis application that assists healthcare professionals in documenting, reviewing, and comparing clinical cases.
+CliniView is a Flutter-based medical image analysis application that assists healthcare professionals in documenting, reviewing, and comparing clinical cases.
 The platform integrates AI-powered image analysis with annotation and case management features to streamline clinical workflows.

 ## Features